wookay/Jive.jl/README.md

 # runtests

-run the test files from the specific directory.
+run the test files in a specific directory and path.

 ```julia
 using Jive